.

 The Future

-At the end of the day Burns should be fun.
+And finally, at the end of the day Burns should be fun.
 Let's all enjoy the friendship and cameraderie along the way.

 The Greatest Poems in the World.